bloopletech/config/README.md

 #### BetterTouchTool configuration

-1. Open BetterTouchTool.
+1. Open BetterTouchTool
-2. Click the BetterTouchTool menu bar icon, and click `Preferences...`.
+2. Click the BetterTouchTool menu bar icon, and click `Preferences...`
-3. If prompted, enable window snapping.
+3. If prompted, enable window snapping
-4. Click `Advanced` in the top-left of the window.
+4. Click `Advanced` in the top-left of the window
-5. Click `Advanced Settings`.
+5. Click `Advanced Settings`
-6. Check `Launch BetterTouchTool on startup`.
+6. Check `Launch BetterTouchTool on startup`
-7. Click `Gestures`.
+7. Click `Gestures`
-8. Click `Global`.
+8. Click `Global`
-9. Click `+ Configure New Trigger`.
+9. Click `+ Configure New Trigger`
-10. Click `Please Select a Gesture`, and select `Leftclick Green Window Button`.
+10. Click `Please Select a Gesture`, and select `Leftclick Green Window Button`
-11. Click `No Action`, and select `Window Interation` -> `Zoom Window Below Cursor`.
+11. Click `No Action`, and select `Window Interation` -> `Zoom Window Below Cursor`
-12. Close the BetterTouchTool window.
+12. Close the BetterTouchTool window

 #### MenuBarHider configuration

-1. Download the zip file from the above url, and extract the zip file.
+1. Download the zip file from the above url, and extract the zip file
-2. Copy the .bundle file to `~/Library/Application Support/SIMBL/Plugins`.
+2. Copy the .bundle file to `~/Library/Application Support/SIMBL/Plugins`
-3. Open the EasySIMBL application.
+3. Open the EasySIMBL application
-4. Check `Use SIMBL`.
+4. Check `Use SIMBL`
-5. Close the EasySIMBL window.
+5. Close the EasySIMBL window

 ### iTerm2 configuration:

-1. Open iTerm2.
+1. Open iTerm2
-2. Open Preferences.
+2. Open Preferences
-3. Click `Profiles`.
+3. Click `Profiles`
-4. Check `Command:` and enter `/usr/local/bin/bash -l` in the text box.
+4. Check `Command:` and enter `/usr/local/bin/bash -l` in the text box
-4. In `Send text at start:`, enter `getin`.
+4. In `Send text at start:`, enter `getin`

 ### General configuration